streamthoughts/jikkou/docs/content/en/docs/Introducion/installation.md

 #### Build RPM

-In addition to that, you may need to install Jikkou from a _RPM_ package.
+In addition to that, you may need to install Jikkou from an _RPM_ package.
 For doing that, you can run the following commands:

 ```bash
 $ ./mvnw clean package -DskipTests -Prpm